danmalter/danmalter.github.io/_posts/2016-11-12-neuralnets.md

 confusionMatrix(val.pred, validation$pitch_type)
 ```
 <br>
 The confusion matrix shows that the model misclassified one pitch out of the 98 thrown by Arrieta in Game 2 of the World Series.
 The thirteenth pitch he threw was a sinker and my model classified the pitch as a four-seam fastball.
+We can take a look at the actual video footage to see why the model may have been wrong.
+As it turns out, this particular pitch was not thrown well by Arrieta.

 ```r
           Reference